Manishyd777/ICU_CovidWard-Report_POWER-BI_Visualization/README.md

 9-How Oxygen level indicates need of support system.

-By the use of interactive dashboard management can take further decision and get prepared for better facility to patients.
+By the use of interactive dashboard management can take further decision and get prepared for Sudden Outbreaks.\